 This week’s Sunday Supper theme is New Year’s Bucket List.
 I’ve baked everything on my bucket list over the past two years: homemade puff pastry, homemade croissants, brioche, macarons.
 Through blogging, I’ve become confident enough to tackle most any dessert, candy or bread…so it took a few moments of brainstorming before a zebra cake came to mind.
 But some things are just not meant to be!

 You’ve all seen the images on Pinterest and food porn sites…show stopping striped zebra cakes.
 Their distinctive stripes of vanilla and chocolate definitely resemble a zebra’s coat…and I wanted to make my own.
-Reviews of the recipes fell short on taste, so that was a priority…I used all butter, upped the flavorings, anything to make this cake’s flavor as impressive as its looks.
+Reviews of the zebra cake recipes fell short on taste, so that was a priority…I used all butter, upped the flavorings, anything to make this cake’s flavor as impressive as its looks.

 Well, all went fine…I made the batter and painstakingly alternated dollops of it in my prepared pan.
-It cracked a little when baked, but smelled delicious.
+It cracked a little when baked, this zebra cake smelled delicious.
 BUT, when I cut into it, the interior was barely marbled, let alone striped.
 And I tried it TWICE.
-So this zebra come horse cake was totally moist and yummy, just not zebra-ish… but perfect for my daughter who does not like the same rich, intensely chocolate desserts as her brothers and dad.
-So I’m putting this recipe aside for now.
+So this zebra cake come horse cake was totally moist and yummy, just not zebra-ish… but perfect for my daughter who does not like the same rich, intensely chocolate desserts as her brothers and dad.
+So I’m putting this zebra cake recipe aside for now.
 I can check it off my bucket list, can’t I????
 Scroll on down to the bottom of this post to check out what the rest of the Sunday Supper crew made from their bucket lists.

-Check out Lisa’s perfect version on Parsley, Sage and Sweet, to see that it CAN be done.
+Check out Lisa’s perfect version of zebra cake on Parsley, Sage and Sweet, to see that it CAN be done.
 Lisa uses coconut oil in hers…maybe that’s the answer.
 I will give this one a rest for a while…I will update this post when and if I actually get stripes!!!!
 Update after a success: make sure your cake batter is quite thick.
 That will help prevent the “stripes” from merging together.

 These both look promising, don’t they????